hoodiecrow/ConsTcl/README.md

 __parse-plus-minus__

-`parse-plus-minus` reacts to a plus or minus in the input buffer, and either returns a `+` or `-` symbol, or a number.
+`parse-plus-minus` is called when a plus or minus is found in the input buffer.
+If the next character is a digit, it delegates to the number parser.
+Otherwise, it returns a `+` or `-` symbol.

 <table border=1><thead><tr><th colspan=2 align="left">parse-plus-minus (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>either the symbols + or - or a number</td></tr></table>